erictapen/weird-tree-plot/README.md

 # wikipedia-map
-An attempt do draw a tree-graph over the whole set of Wikipedia articles.
-The way from one articel to another is: "Click on the first link in article text which is not embraced".
-# TODO
+An attempt to visualize the whole Wikipedia on a single poster.
+This toolset is still highly experimental.
+Contact me on @erictapen for further support.
 #Data :
-The Data get be downloaded as .dot here: https://drive.google.com/folderview?id=0B7TXAQUsQGPQfnozOWRBVVExR2s3SmVnb1RJa0t2VmJoZFNRSk5QMFBaYnN1VlhXSjl4WXc&usp=sharing
+The Data can be downloaded as .dot here: https://drive.google.com/folderview?id=0B7TXAQUsQGPQfnozOWRBVVExR2s3SmVnb1RJa0t2VmJoZFNRSk5QMFBaYnN1VlhXSjl4WXc&usp=sharing Without this file, you can't do anything.
+It is just too big for GitHub.